energicos/EBS_microfrontend_concept/docs/README.md

 1. **window.parent.postMessage()**: Message from child to parent
 2. **iframe.contentWindow.postMessage()**: Message from parent to child

-The relationship between the elements is as follows:

-- The parent can have access to the content of the child, but not on the contrary direction.
+The relationship between the elements is unidrectional: The parent can have access to the content of the child, but not on the contrary direction.

 Messaging between different `window` objects is seamlessly integrated together using a simple [event bus](../src/ebs-shell/src/micro-frontends/EventBus.js) that listens to messages on each of the windows and broadcasts them to others.
 This way the applications won't even know that they are talking to a different application.

 ### Communication between Components and Server

-Communicating between microfrontend and server side is also allowed and eventually needed, since of course the data is going to be retrieved from the server.
+Communicating between micro-frontend and server side is also allowed and will be needed, since of course the data is going to be retrieved from the server.

 The way of doing that will depend on the tool that you're using, but this can be achieved using the well known HTTP/HTTPS protocol.

-In vuejs, you have to declare some actions that will be dispatched from the View components, and these actions will trigger a side-effect, that in this case is a server call.
+In vuejs, you have to declare some actions that will be dispatched from the View components, and these actions will trigger a side-effect, in this case is a server call.

 Libraries like Vuejs need the usage of Vuex, since Vue only takes care of the renderization.
 Vuex comes into play to deal with the model of the application, and uses the Reactive pattern explained [here](https://vuejs.org/v2/guide/reactivity.html) in detail.